jdomainapp/jda/examples/courseman/ReadMe.md

 </modules>
 ```

-Refer to the ReadMe file in the example project for details.
+Refer to the [basics/ReadMe.md](basics/ReadMe.md) file in the example project for details.

 ## Example: swgen (`jda-eg-coursemansw`)
 This example project demonstrates the software generation (`SwGen`) capabilities of JDA.
 It includes the two other core aDSLs, namely, MCCL and SCCL